RevathiPutrevu/Data-Analytics-with-SQL/README.md

 **Data Set**

 The dataset used for the analysis is a part of the [Data Analytics Essentials](https://www.mygreatlearning.com/data-analytics-essentials-online-course) certification course offered by the McCombs School of Business at the University of Texas at Austin.

+**Solution Approach**

+The solution approach to the business probelm starts by addressing some of the important questions regarding **cutomer demographics**, **top vehicles preferred by the customers**, **the quarter-over-quarter change in order revenue**, **customerst atisfatcion** , **average shipping time** etc.

+Based on the analysis, insights and recommendations have been provided to the business to improve their revenue while enhacing the customer satisfaction.